LucasOM-XeThey/OliveiraMelo-Lucas-EUH3205/002_analysis.md

 # Analysis: Austro-Prussian War

-## By Chris Rayon
+## By Chris Rayon [He/Him]

 The Austro-Prussian War, also known as the "Brother's War," was a pivotal conflict fought from June 14 to July 22, 1866, between Prussia and Austria, two major powers within the German-speaking world.
 Though brief, this war profoundly shaped the political landscape of Germany and Europe.
 It marked a crucial step towards German unification under Prussian leadership while redefining the balance of power in the region.

 The roots of the Austro-Prussian War trace back to the intricate and often contentious history of the Holy Roman Empire. [^12]
-Established in 800 by Charlemagne the Great, the Holy Roman Empire was a fragmented collection of German states dominated by the Austrian Habsburg dynasty. [^13]
+Established in 800 by Charlemagne the Great, the Holy Roman Empire was a fragmented collection of German states dominated by the Austrian Habsburg dynasty states dominated by the Habsburg dynasty of Austria. [^13]
 By the 16th century, Austria wielded significant influence over the German-speaking world, positioning itself as the leader of the empire.
 However, the emergence of Prussia as a competing power eventually disrupted this balance.
 By the 18th century, under the leadership of Frederick William I [^14] and his son Frederick II (Frederick the Great) [^15], Prussia had emerged as one of Europe’s foremost military powers, rivaling Austria, Russia, and France.[^16]